jacekv/jacekv.github.io/_posts/2025-05-21-EIP-7702-set-code-for-EOAs.md

 As more developers build on this foundation and more users adopt these new patterns, EIP-7702 will likely be remembered as the moment Ethereum accounts truly came alive.

 The future of Ethereum accounts is here, and it's more flexible, powerful, and user-friendly than ever before.

+---

+Edit (23.05.2025):
+I haven't put much thought into the relayer example, but if you look closely at the transaction type 4, you see that the `authorizationList` is a list of authorizations, which means you can set multiple authorizations at once.

+Therefore, I changed the code to set the pointer to the contract address for two accounts at once, two distinct users.
+Additionally I changed the `to` field to the relayer address.

+That means, the relayer can trigger a smart contract and set at the same time the pointer for different users -> batching of authorizations.